syncfusion-content/ej2-vue-docs/ej2-vue/color-picker/getting-started.md

 Syncfusion<sup style="font-size:70%">&reg;</sup> components require CSS stylesheets to display correctly.
 You can import themes in various ways, such as using CSS or SASS styles from npm packages, CDN, CRG, and [Theme Studio](https://ej2.syncfusion.com/vue/documentation/appearance/theme-studio).
 Refer to [themes topic](https://ej2.syncfusion.com/vue/documentation/appearance/theme) to learn more about built-in themes and different ways to reference themes in a Vue project.

-In this article, the `Material3` theme is applied using CSS styles, which are available in installed packages.
-The necessary `Material3` CSS styles for the ColorPicker component and its dependents were imported into the `<style>` section of the **src/App.vue** file.
+In this article, the `Material` theme is applied using CSS styles, which are available in installed packages.
+The necessary `Material` CSS styles for the ColorPicker component and its dependencies were imported into the `<style>` section of the **src/App.vue** file.

 {% tabs %}
 {% highlight html tabtitle="~/src/App.vue" %}